ethers-io/ethers.js/docs/v5/cli/ens/README.md

-  --gasPrice GWEI             Default gas price for transactions(in wei) --gasLimit GAS              Default gas limit for transactions --nonce NONCE               Initial nonce for the first transaction --yes                       Always accept Siging and Sending
+  --gasPrice GWEI             Default gas price for transactions(in wei) --gasLimit GAS              Default gas limit for transactions --nonce NONCE               Initial nonce for the first transaction --yes                       Always accept Signing and Sending

 OTHER OPTIONS
   --wait                      Wait until transactions are mined